Analyze app performance

-You can view detailed analytics for your apps in the Windows Dev Center dashboard.
+You can view detailed analytics for your apps in Partner Center.
 Statistics and charts let you know how your apps are doing, from how many customers you've reached to how they're using your app and what they have to say about it.
 You can also find metrics on app health, ad usage, and more.

 View key analytics for all your apps

 To view key analytics about your most downloaded apps, expand Analyze and select Overview.
 By default, the overview page shows info about the five apps that have the most lifetime acquisitions.
 To choose different published apps to show, select Filters.

 View individual reports for each app